isxbot/eleventy_swa/README.md

 * Encryption of confidential data retrieved from a broker.
 * Authentication of brokers from which data is retrieved.

-**Brokers** A group of server nodes responsible for read/write operations on specific topic partitions.
+**Brokers:** A group of server nodes responsible for read/write operations on specific topic partitions.
 A broker can be either a leader (which controls read/write operations for its partitions) or a replica (which copies partition data for fault-tolerance).

 **Security Needs of a Broker:**